-Core words are an essential part of any balanced AAC system.
+Core words are an essential part of any balanced Augmentative and Alternative Communication (AAC) system.

 What are these core words?
 Why should we use them?
 And most importantly, what are some practical tools and strategies that can help us implement a core word approach?